-Seeing attraction are a great way to know the city’s history, its culture and meet its people.
-Attractions are the identifying markers of a city most of the times.
+Seeing attractions is a great way to know the city’s history, its culture and its people.
+Attractions are the identifying markers of a city most of the time.
 Here are some of the famous attraction in Birmingham, England-

 - Address: 50-54, 55-63 Inge St, Hurst St, Birmingham B5 4TE, United Kingdom